rayxyz/rayxyz.github.io/_posts/2018-09-28-efficient-english-learning-methods-in-the-internet-age.md

 The Glass Castle
 The Old Man and The Sea
 A Farewell to Arms
-The Waden
+Walden
 Sapiens: A Brief History of Humankind
 A Global History: From Prehistory to the 21st Century The Richest Man in Babylon
 The Illustrated Bible Story by Story
 The best American essays
-The National Geographics
+National Geographic
-New Yorker
+THE NEW YORKER
 ```

 ## 写作